shorebirdtech/website/src/content/blog/flutter-jobs.md

    over traditional mobile development, but the recruiter isn't a technology expert, you are.
 The business likely knows "we need an iOS app", but might not realize "we need a Flutter app".
-There are lots of jobs looking for your skills, who don't know how to hire you, and as the technologist, YOU will be making (or at least influencing) the decisions as to what tech stack to use.
+There are lots of jobs looking for your skills who don't know how to hire you.
+As the technologist, YOU will be making (or at least influencing) the decisions as to what tech stack to use.

 2. Consider small companies first.
-The larger macro-economy changes over time, but at time of writing (October 2024) I see a _lot_ of activity and hiring for small companies, and only a beginning of a resurgence in hiring for larger ones.
+The larger macro-economy changes over time, but at time of writing (October 2024), I see a _lot_ of activity and hiring for small companies, and only a beginning of a resurgence in hiring for larger ones.
 I'm not an economist, but that's my sense.

 #### Startups

 - https://workatastartup.com/ -- Y-Combinator's Startup Job board.
-- Every large venture capitalist firm (VC) has a job board for their portfolio companies.
+- Every large venture capital firm (VC) has a job board for their portfolio companies.
 You can simply Google "top 10 VCs" or "top 10 VCs in Europe" (or whatever your region) and find VCs and through that find startup jobs, e.g. https://jobs.accel.com/jobs https://jobs.sequoiacap.com/jobs